 - Stockholder approval is required for additional shares.
 The 2023 Plan does not contain an annual "evergreen" provision.
 The 2023 Plan authorizes a fixed number of shares, so that stockholder approval is required to issue any additional shares under the 2023 Plan. - No liberal share counting for appreciation awards.
-The following shares will not become available again for issuance under the 2023 Plan: (i) shares that are reacquired or withheld (or not issued) by the Company to satisfy the exercise or strike price of stock options and stock appreciation rights granted under the 2023 Plan or 2016 Plan; (ii) shares that are reacquired or withheld (or not issued) by the Company to satisfy a tax withholding obligation in connection with an award granted under the 2023 Plan or 2016 Plan; (iii) shares repurchased by the Company on the open market with the proceeds of the exercise or strike price of stock options and stock appreciation rights granted under the 2023 Plan or 2016 Plan; (iii) shares repurchased by the Company on the open market with the proceeds of the exercise or strike price of stock options and stock appreciation rights granted under the 2023 Plan or 2016 Plan; and (iv) in the event that a stock appreciation right granted under the 2023 Plan or the 2016 Plan; and (iv) in the gross number of shares subject to such stock appreciation right.
+The following shares will not become available again for issuance under the 2023 Plan: (i) shares that are reacquired or withheld (or not issued) by the Company to satisfy the exercise or strike price of stock options and stock appreciation rights granted under the 2023 Plan or 2016 Plan; (ii) shares that are reacquired or withheld (or not issued) by the Company to satisfy a tax withholding obligation in connection with an award granted under the 2023 Plan or 2016 Plan; (iii) shares repurchased by the Company on the open market with the proceeds of the exercise or strike price of stock options and stock appreciation rights granted under the 2023 Plan or 2016 Plan; and (iv) in the event that a stock appreciation right granted under the 2023 Plan or the 2016 Plan is settled in shares, the gross number of shares subject to such stock appreciation right.